vidhi-khare26/MLAssignment2/README.md

 __Observation__ : The difference is almost unnoticable.
 Because now we have 256 colors.
-We can see some difference in sharpness but it is almost unnoticable but we can find difference when we zoom and analyse different area of the image.
+We can see some difference in sharpness but it is almost unnoticable but, we can find some differences when we zoom and analyse different area's of the image.

 For example see the LED display on pole in the original it is more visible than that in the quantized image.